 Burnham Boiler Fault Codes and Troubleshooting

 Burnham has been manufacturing boilers for over 150 years and remains a popular choice for residential hot water and steam heating systems throughout the Midwest.
+In Milwaukee and its surrounding communities — where a significant share of the housing stock predates forced-air heating and relies on hydronic systems — Burnham boilers heat thousands of homes.
 Like all modern gas boilers, Burnham systems use electronic controls that log and display fault codes when something goes wrong.
-This guide covers fault codes for common Burnham residential boilers including the ES2, MegaSteam, Alpine, and K2 series.

 How Burnham Boiler Controls Report Faults